geops/website/content/blog/pycon2026/index.en.md

 Not only the tools themselves, but also their generated results need to be critically evaluated.
 Trust is becoming less of a default assumption and more of a conscious decision within the development process.

 Another strong takeaway was that today, virtually every company can become a target of automated attacks.
 The old assumption that “nobody would bother attacking us anyway” no longer applies.
-Automated attacks scale effortlessly and do not differentiate between large enterprises, startups, or small projects.
+Automated attacks scale effortlessly and do not differentiate between large enterprises and small projects.

 ## Security Still Requires Humans